nullpass/fileasobj/README.md

  * 2012.07.20 - Initial release

 ### Testing:
-I write in Python 3.4x and occationally do testing in 2.6 and 2.7.
+* I write in Python 3.4x and occasionally do testing in 2.6 and 2.7.
 This module /should/ work with anything between 2.6 and 3.4+ but no promises.
-./tests.py should exit status 0
+* `./tests/test_fileasobj.py` is a standard unit test.

 ### TODO:
-`this line left intentionally blank hur hur`
+`Write tests for FileAsList`